Robust outlier detection by de-biasing VAE likelihoods: Appendix E: Supplementary results on outlier detection

 \subsection{E.2 Grayscale image datasets: Additional performance metrics}

-In addition to AUROC (Fig.~\ref{fig:grayscale}), we computed AUPRC and FPR at 80\% TPR for outlier detection with the grayscale VAEs, with the bias corrected likelihoods (BC-LL) and ensemble variance (EV-LL) scores.
-AUPRC typically improved (Fig.~\ref{fig:grayscale-prc}) and FPR decreased (Fig.~\ref{fig:grayscale-fpr}) for the BC-LL and EV-LL scores (orange and green symbols, respectively) compared to uncorrected likelihoods (blue symbols); the KMNIST VAE tested against Fashion-MNIST outliers was the single case where our remedies failed to produce improvements.
-Furthermore, for the AUROC values reported in (Fig.~\ref{fig:grayscale}) we also report mean and standard deviation across 6 runs (3 random weight initializations $\times$ 2 train-validation splits) in Table~\ref{tab:grayscale_auroc_table}.
+In addition to AUROC (Fig.~\ref{fig:grayscale}), we computed AUPRC and FPR at 80\% TPR for outlier detection with the grayscale VAEs with the bias corrected likelihoods (BC-LL).
+AUPRC typically improved (Fig.~\ref{fig:grayscale-prc}) and FPR decreased (Fig.~\ref{fig:grayscale-fpr}) for BC-LL scores (orange symbols) compared to uncorrected likelihoods (blue symbols).